greenelab/xswap-manuscript/manuscript.md

 The third task evaluated the ability of the edge prior to generalize to new degree distributions.
 We used two domains where networks were available which shared nodes but had different degree distributions.
 Protein-protein interactions (PPI) and transcription factor-target gene (TF-TG) relationships had networks created both by literature curation of low-throughput, hypothesis-driven research and by high-throughput, systematic, hypothesis-free experimentation.
-For the PPI networks, we used the STRING network, which incorporates literature-mining to find relationships [@fkKIuC7X] and a combination of the high-throughput, proteome-scale interaction networks from Rual et al. [@lnDqu0oW] and Rolland et al. [@LCyCrr7W].
+For the PPI networks, we used the STRING network, which incorporates literature-mining to find relationships [@doi:10.1093/nar/gky1131] and a combination of the high-throughput, proteome-scale interaction networks from Rual et al. [@doi:10.1038/nature04209] and Rolland et al. [@doi:10.1016/j.cell.2014.10.050].
-We used a transcription factor-target gene (TF-TG) literature-derived network from Han et al. [@z5ieI0Qg] and a high-throughput network from Lachmann et al. [@13Jzku9hE].
+We used a transcription factor-target gene (TF-TG) literature-derived network from Han et al. [@doi:10.1093/nar/gkx1013] and a high-throughput network from Lachmann et al. [@doi:10.1093/bioinformatics/btq466].
 The pairs of networks for PPI and TF-TG data sources are ideal because in one we expect inspection bias and in the other we do not.

 As a further basis of comparison, we added a time-resolved co-authorship network, which we partitioned by time to create two separate networks.
-We created the co-authorship network of bioRxiv bioinformatics preprints using the Rxivist [@IYwQbTVz; @7668E40A] database, which was generated by crawling the bioRxiv server.
+We created the co-authorship network of bioRxiv bioinformatics preprints using the Rxivist [@doi:10.1101/515643; @doi:10.5281/zenodo.2566421] database, which was generated by crawling the bioRxiv server.
 Unlike the other two networks, co-authorship does not have degree bias, as the network faithfully represents all true co-author relationships.
 We include this network to offer a comparative prediction task in which the degree distributions between training (posted before 2018) and testing (posted during or after 2018) do not differ (Figure {@fig:degree-bias}A).
 The goal of the third prediction task is to determine feature generalizability for network reconstruction between different degree distributions, especially predicting a network without degree bias using features from a degree-biased network.